Spring Vegetables Au Gratin

 Pro Tips

-- Fresh Herbs for Garnish: A sprinkle of fresh herbs like parsley or thyme before serving adds a pop of color and a fresh flavor boost that brightens the entire dish.
+- Sprinkle fresh herbs like parsley or thyme before serving for a pop of color

 What to Serve with Au Gratin Vegetables